rdswyc/DataStructures/Array/README.md

 ### SwapItems

-Utility to swap two `T` items, using a temporary variable allocation, and resizing each of the items.
+Utility to swap two `T` items, using a temporary variable allocation.
 This is used by the `Reverse()` and `Sort()` functions but can also be used externally.

 ```